ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-cell-renderer/index.md

 ### Change Detection

-As mentioned in the section on [Change Detection](/change-detection/), the refresh of the cell will not take place if the value getting rendered has not changed.
+As mentioned in the section on [Change Detection](/change-detection/), the refresh of the Cell will not take place if the value getting rendered has not changed.

 md-include:component-lifecycle-javascript.md
 md-include:component-lifecycle-angular.md